Amazon discloses virus count: 19,000, or 1.44%, of U.S. frontline workforce

 By Jeffrey Dastin

-Oct 1 (Reuters) - Amazon.com Inc AMZN.O on Thursday said more than 19,000 of its U.S. frontline workers contracted the coronavirus this year, or 1.44% of the total, a disclosure long sought by labor advocates that had criticized its pandemic response.
+Oct 1 (Reuters) - Amazon.com Inc AMZN.O on Thursday said more than 19,000 of its U.S. frontline workers contracted the coronavirus this year, or 1.44% of the total, a disclosure sought by labor advocates who have criticized the COVID-19 response by the world's largest online retailer.

+Some staff, elected officials and unions in recent months have said that Amazon put employees' health at risk by keeping warehouses open during the pandemic.
+Amazon said its rate of infection was42% lower than expected when considering the virus' spread in the general population.

-Amazon said the number is far lower than expected, given the infection rate for the general population.
-The company, which encouraged other companies to report comparable figures, expects it will ramp to testing 50,000 U.S. employees per day for the virus by November.
+Amazon in a blog postencouraged other businesses to report comparable figures.
+It said it will expand virus testing to 50,000 U.S. employees per day by November through internally-built capacity.

-The online retailer's news offered a rare look at the disease's impact on a major U.S. employer, under pressure from elected officials and unions for months to close warehouses with outbreaks.
-Amazon instead has kept facilities open to meet a surge in demand from shoppers stuck at home, adding temperature checks, social distancing software and other procedures to keep staff safe.
+The disclosure by Amazon offers a rare look at the disease's impact on a big U.S. employer.
+Amazon has kept facilities open to meet a surge in demand from shoppers stuck at home, adding temperature checks, social distancing software and other safety procedures for its workers.

+By contrast, 33,952 would have contracted the virus had Amazon's rate been equal to that of the general populace, when accounting for employees' age and geography, it said.

+Minnesota had the highest rate with nearly 32 infections per 1,000 workers, versus nearly 16 for the public.
+Amazon has butted heads with a labor group there; it did not have comment on the specific rate.

-"This information would be more powerful if there were similar data from other major employers to compare it to," Amazon said in a blog post.
-"We hope sharing this data and our learnings will encourage others to follow, and will prove useful as states make decisions about reopening public facilities and employers consider whether and how to bring people back to work."
+"This information would be more powerful if there were similar data from other major employers to compare it to," Amazon said in the blog post, adding that it hopes the numbers "will prove useful as states make decisions about reopening public facilities and employers consider whether and how to bring people back to work."

 ((Jeffrey.Dastin@thomsonreuters.com; +1 415 344 4914;))